-James Cairns (1851-1934) – Born in Scotland in 1851, Cairns immigrated to the United States somewhere along the line and was living in Indiana in 1871.
-From there, he moved to Kansas and in 1875 began to work as a peace officer in Wichita, Kansas.
+James Cairns (1851-1934) – Born in Scotland in 1851, Cairns immigrated to the United States somewhere along the line and lived in Indiana in 1871.
+From there, he moved to Kansas and, in 1875, began to work as a peace officer in Wichita, Kansas.
 In the same year that Cairns was hired, so was a young Wyatt Earp.
 Both policemen made $60.00 per month.
 In 1879, he became Wichita’s town marshal, a position he held for the next eleven years.
 Cairnes was also the brother-in-law of the famous Bat Masterson, having married Bat’s sister, Nellie.

 California State Rangers – California’s first statewide law enforcement agency, the Rangers were formed in 1853 when the legislature authorized a body of some 20 men to kill or capture the Mexican bandit Joaquin Murrieta and his gang called the Five Joaquins.
 Led by former Texas Ranger Captain Harry Love, the men tracked down the gang and allegedly killed Murrieta and his right-hand man Manuel Garcia, known as “Three-Fingered Jack.”
 Later, the Rangers were disbanded; however, Captain Love and another ranger stayed on at the State Capitol and helped to form the California State police.
 Over the years, the organization was reorganized several times and was eventually merged with the California Highway Patrol in 1995.

 George Washington Campbell (1850-1881) – Deputy in Clay County, Texas; cattle detective in New Mexico; and City Marshal in El Paso, Texas briefly.
-Born on December 23, 1850, in Greenup County, Kentucky, Campbell’s father died six months before he was born and his mother died when the boy was just nine.
-He and his three brothers and a sister were then raised by relatives.
+Born on December 23, 1850, in Greenup County, Kentucky, Campbell’s father died six months before he was born, and his mother died when the boy was just nine.
+Relatives then raised him and his three brothers and a sister.
 By 1875, Campbell had moved to Montague County, Texas, where he worked as a cattle ranch cook.
-However, the following year, he was living at Henrietta, Texas where he became a deputy under Sheriff John T. Craig.
+However, the following year, he lived at Henrietta, Texas, where he became a deputy under Sheriff John T. Craig.
 Working as a lawman, he soon earned a reputation for bravery and honesty.
 On May 15, 1880, he accepted a job as a detective for a cattle raisers’ association in New Mexico.
-Traveling throughout the state, he was in El Paso, Texas by the end of the year and was offered a position of El Paso City Marshal.
+Traveling throughout the state, he was in El Paso, Texas, and was offered a position of El Paso City Marshal by the end of the year.
 However, as the salary was either too low or went unpaid, he resigned in January 1881.
-Unfortunately for Campbell, he inadvertently got involved in a gunfight, often referred to as the Four Dead in Five Seconds gunfight and was shot by El Paso City Marshal Dallas Stoudenmire on April 14, 1881.
+Unfortunately for Campbell, he inadvertently got involved in a gunfight, often referred to as the Four Dead in Five Seconds gunfight, and was shot by El Paso City Marshal Dallas Stoudenmire on April 14, 1881.
 Campbell died the following day.

 J.E.
 Campbell – Campbell was a sergeant in the Arizona Rangers in 1903.